 - What it does: This command fetches the latest changes from the

-Step 2: Switch to Your Feature Branch
+Step 2: Switch to your feature branch

-Purpose Switching to your feature branch prepares you to rebase it onto the updated main
+Purpose Switching to your feature branch prepares you to rebase it onto the updated main branch.
+This is where you're developing new features or changes, isolated from the main branch until they're ready.

 Commands